 Just a 20-minute ride from Weligama, Ahangama offers a slightly more laid-back alternative for digital nomads looking to balance work, surf, and chill.
 This small town on the south coast has quickly gained popularity for its boutique cafes, scenic beaches, and relaxed creative energy.

-Ahangama is perfect for those who want fewer crowds but still want access to good surf, with several nearby breaks catering to different levels.
-The town is also home to charming accommodations and a growing number of cafes with Wi-Fi, making it easy to settle in for a remote work session.
+The town is also home to charming accommodation and a growing number of cafes with Wi-Fi, making it easy to settle in for a remote work session.
 It’s a great base if you’re looking to stay productive while soaking in the serene, beachy atmosphere of Sri Lanka’s southern coast.

 Mirissa